Psionic-Sorcerer/github_tutorial/tutorial.md

 A Python program using the <code>pandas</code> package is the target for development in this tutorial, but the focus is on learning the development process in GitHub rather than learning to code with Python and <code>pandas</code>, and so a solution is provided for the code to permit this exercise to be appropriately focused.

+# An Introduction to Collaborative Development

+xxxx embed Youtube video

 # The Tutorial

 This is intended as a collaborative exercise, and so you will need a team of at least two people for this tutorial.